 Environmental Justice in the Colorado River Basin

 Water access and water quality in areas receiving water from the Colorado River Basin are constrained by contamination, competition for limited supplies and lack of delivery and treatment infrastructure.
 These constraints adversely affect those relying on the basin’s waters, with disproportional effects on low-income areas and communities of color.
-In this article, we analyze differential exposure among racial and ethnic groups to four specific water-related environmental burdens; dust particles in air, leaky underground storage tanks, lack of green space, and incomplete plumbing in the home.
+In this article, we analyze differential exposure among racial and ethnic groups to four specific water-related environmental burdens: dust particles in the air, leaky underground storage tanks, lack of green space, and incomplete household water access.

 We statistically analyze cross-sectional data from the U.S Council on Environmental Quality combined with U.S. census data for nearly 8,000 census tracts.
 These tracts are located within the CRB or receive water exported from the CRB.
 We find that environmental burdens examined in this study are more prevalent in census tracts with higher proportions of Hispanic, Black and American Indian populations.
-Dust pollution is pervasive throughout all groups, but lower on average in census tracts with a higher proportion of American Indian populations (which tend to be rural).
+Dust particles in the air is pervasive throughout all groups, but lower on average in census tracts with a higher proportion of American Indian populations (which tend to be rural).
 These findings can motivate and shape policy efforts to mitigate disproportional adverse effects of environmental burdens on vulnerable populations.

 Introduction Worldwide, there is increasing recognition that low income and minority populations are disproportionately exposed to water shortages, impaired water quality and other water-related environmental hazards.
-Further, these communities have lower access to money, infrastructure and other resources that support recovery (CITATIONS).
+Further, these communities have lower access to money, infrastructure and other resources that support recovery (Deria et. al., 2020; Viniece et. al., 2021; Mueller and Gasteyer, 2023; Bandala et. al., 2022; Sanchez et. al., 2023) CITATIONS.
 This article focuses on water-related environmental justice issues in the U.S. Southwest.